Coastal Zone Management Act

 Article 27

-Where the main planning area of urban planning, regional planning, or national park planning is within a coastal zone, the agency responsible for deliberating the plans shall seek the opinion of the competent authority.
+Where the main planning areas of urban master plans, regional plans, , or national park plans are within the coastal zone, the agency responsible for deliberating the plans shall seek the opinion of the competent authority.

 Article 28

-The Central Competent Authority shall provide suitable incentives and commendation for coastal, conservation, restoration, protection, education, promotion, research and development, creation, donation, adoption, and management items that benefit the public.
+The Central Competent Authority shall provide suitable incentives and commendation for coastal protection, restoration, disaster prevention, education, promotion, research and development, creation, donation, adoption, and management items that benefit the public.

 Article 29